ncosgray/region_settings/README.md

 | TemperatureUnit.fahrenheit | 'F' |

 `firstDayOfWeek` is an integer in the range 1..7, where 1 is Monday and 7 is Sunday.
 This value corresponds to the dart:core [DateTime weekday](https://api.dart.dev/stable/3.5.3/dart-core/DateTime/weekday.html) property, and can be compared to constants such as DateTime.monday, as demonstrated in the [example app](https://pub.dev/packages/region_settings/example).

+The three `dateFormat` values are the date formatting patterns used by the device's locale and/or region settings.
+For example, the UK English short date format is typically 'dd/MM/y', while US English uses 'MM/dd/y'.
+Pass the date format pattern to a function like [intl](https://pub.dev/packages/intl) DateFormat to use this in a Flutter app.

 ## iOS Implementation